ELLIOTTCABLE/blog/posts/fed_up_with_twitter_support.markdown

 To all of you, your support is appreciated!

 Okay, this is … really trying.
 I'm not sure where to start.
 Let's get this out on the table first of all: Twitter's support team … is gone.
+There have been numerous postings to the only public support system they have by people with the same problem as me: support requests having been unanswered for weeks, months, and in at least one case, a year.

+This is patently ridiculous.
+I mean, I don't mind waiting a week or two for a non-urgent support request to be filled, but a month and a half?
+Even worse, having the support system declare my request so important as to be _discarded_?
+Come the fuck on.

 Now for a little story.